Jeremie-Beucler/Rythm-of-thoughts/README.md

-# Rythm of Thoughts: Exploring the Dynamics of Deliberation in Reasoning
+# Rythm of Thoughts: Exploring the Temporal Trajectories of Deliberation in Reasoning

 This document describes the analysis of deliberation function trajectories extracted from verbal reasoning data.
 Using LLM-based scoring of reasoning segments (chunks), we model how different cognitive functions unfold over time within transcriptions.
+Here, we use the term trajectory to refer to the evolving activation levels of distinct cognitive functions as reasoning unfolds over time.

 ---